 Field Education is an important part of the Social Work curriculum.
 The field course is an opportunity for students to integrate and apply social work knowledge and skills.
-To maximize learning, students are expected to: 1) attend placement according to the schedule established with the field educator at the start of placement; 2) arrive on time; and, 3) stay for the full duration of each scheduled day 4) complete field hours with shift that is minimum 3 hours and no more than 10 (unless approval received from faculty liaison) 5) be done at the field placement when there are educationally meaningful opportunities available per the Learning Contract.
+To maximize learning, students are expected to: 1) attend placement according to the schedule established with the field educator at the start of placement; 2) arrive on time; and, 3) stay for the full duration of each scheduled day 4) complete field hour "shifts" that are a minimum of 3 hours and no more than 10 (unless approval received from faculty liaison) 5) be completed when there are educationally meaningful opportunities available per the Learning Contract.

 In order to graduate from the MSW Program, students must complete the required number of field placement hours identified by the School of Social Work based on minimum standards set by the Council on Social Work Education.
-(See "Structure of Field Placement" - Page 5.)
+(See "Structure of Field Placement")